MadStu/ABS/README.md

 Start it by going to the masternode tab, right clicking on your masternode and choosing to "Start Alias".

-It can take up 30 minutes or more before you see the status change to ENABLED.
+It can take up to 30 minutes or more before you see the status change to ENABLED.